 Pillar III is organized in a way that pension providers (Voluntary Supplementary Pension Accumulation Management Companies) offer pension funds on a basis of typical mutual funds.
-At the end of 2017, 12 supplementary voluntary pension accumulation funds operated in Lithuania were managed by 3 managing companies.
+At the end of 2018, 12 supplementary voluntary pension accumulation funds operated in Lithuania were managed by 3 managing companies.
 Comparing to the previous years, the market is under the significant consolidation pressure as the management companies strive to attract more clients.
-In 2017, assets managed by funds grew by 21.45% (€17.05 million) and amounted to €96.55 million.
-Number of participants accumulating their pension in Pillar III pension funds increased by 11.97% (6,176 participants) and amounted to 57,780.
+In 2018, assets managed by funds grew by 7.5% and amounted to €103.86 million despite the negative return.
+Number of participants accumulating their pension in Pillar III pension funds increased by 6.9% and amounted to close to 62,000.
+The average value of savings per member is only €1,680.